Glassjaw: Line-up change and Material Control (2015–present)

 In July 2015 it was confirmed by drummer Durijah Lang that he and bass player Manuel Carrero quit the band in January.
 When asked for an explanation, Lang reportedly said, "I just felt like I needed to.
 No axe to grind with those guys.
 I just ran out of good reasons not to call it a day."
 The two went on to join Burn.

-Both Lang and Carrero were replaced by two former Glass Cloud members in bassist Travis Sykes and drummer Chad Hasty.
+Both Lang and Carrero were replaced by two former Glass Cloud members, bassist Travis Sykes and drummer Chad Hasty.

 Glassjaw's first performance with the newly installed rhythm section was a surprise performance at Amityville Music Hall in Amityville, NY on August 7, 2015.
-Along with that performance, the band played a handful of performances including Wrecking Ball Festival, Heavy Montreal, Taste Of Chaos Festival, and Aftershock Festival, as well as a show opening for Coheed And Cambria in Asbury Park, New Jersey, and a headling show in San Francisco with Dance Gavin Dance.
+Along with that performance, the band played a handful of performances including Wrecking Ball Festival, Heavy Montreal, Taste Of Chaos Festival, and Aftershock Festival, as well as a show opening for Coheed And Cambria in Asbury Park, New Jersey, and a headline show in San Francisco with Dance Gavin Dance.

 On December 1, 2015, Glassjaw released a new song titled "New White Extremity" on the band's SoundCloud account.
 Music news website Pitchfork stated that the band would be releasing a new album, but did not give detail on when the album would be released.

 On January 31, 2016 Glassjaw debuted new material at The Old Blue Last in London.
 At this warm-up show, they performed "New White Extremity" as well as six other new songs, which they did not name at the time.
 The following night, February 1, 2016, Glassjaw played at the O2 Ritz in Manchester Theater, again playing more new material including another song called "Shira".